Single Course Enrollment

 Credits: 3

-This course provides an introduction to syntactic analysis and concepts, including part of speech types, constituent structure, the syntax-semantics interface, and phenomena such as complementation, raising, control, and passive and long-distance dependencies.
-Emphasis will be placed on formal, precise encoding of linguistic hypotheses and designing grammars so they can be scaled up for practical applications.
-Students will progressively build a consistent grammar for a fragment of English and will work with problem sets that introduce data and phenomena from other languages.
+We'll emphasize formal, precise encoding of linguistic hypotheses and designing grammars so they can be scaled up for practical applications.
+You'll progressively build a consistent grammar for a fragment of English and will work with problem sets that introduce data and phenomena from other languages.

 Prerequisites: LING 200: Introduction to Linguistic Thought or LING 400: Survey of Linguistic Method & Theory